Ersal16/Ersal16/README.md

 # Hello everyone
-## I'mm Salmo, a 16 years old italian beginner developer
+## I'm Salmo, a 16 years old italian beginner developer
-I started coding when i was 14, i still have much to learn.
+I started coding when i was 13, i still have much to learn.
 I spend about 3-4 hours a day coding, but sometimes I lose the track of time and I end up turning off my computer at 3am